Our guide to Payroll in the Bahamas

 Reports

-Payroll records and accounting documentation must be retained for at least five years from the date of the transaction.
+Payroll records and other accounting records must be maintained for a minimum of five years from the date of the transaction.

 6. Hiring & Termination